mr-ansar/layer-cake/doc/source/index.rst

 The **layer-cake** library is for anyone developing software that involves multithreading, multiprocessing or multihosting, usually with the goal of achieving concurrency.
 Along the way, it manages to pull off some effective network messaging too.
-If you are trying to improve the throughput of a request processing system, or just maintain responsiveness in complex scenarios, this library is intended for you.
+If you are trying to improve the throughput of a request processing system, like a website backend, or just maintain responsiveness in complex scenarios, this library is intended for you.

 A few highlights include;